 Hello!

-A second-year Master of Social Work candidate at Saint Leo University, I utilize diverse applications of psychological and social science to foster personal growth and interpersonal connection.
-With a background spanning not only psychology and social work but also the field of meteorology--dating back to my first year in high school through my early college years, I wanted to be a weather forecaster and was professionally involved in the field--I have an array of topical interests from quasi-linear convective systems and human responses to weather to therapy and social change, and scholarly interests ranging from research to theory to practice.
+A third-year Master of Social Work candidate at Saint Leo University , I utilize a well-rounded understanding of psychological and social science to foster personal growth and interpersonal connection.
+My background spans not only psychology and social work but also the field of meteorology: Dating back to my first year in high school through my early college years, I wanted to be a weather forecaster and was professionally involved in the field.
+I was the earliest adapter of a neurodiversity perspective in the field, was the first to draw attention to matters of color vision differences for weather communicators, and have been a leader in psychological applications of weather social science.
 For about a decade, I was heavily involved with nationwide weather learning and education efforts.
 This included weather camp-related and other work with How The Weatherworks, and I also mentored nearly a dozen motivated, weather-interested middle and high school students.
+In all, I have mentored some two-dozen students at all levels of education, from grade school to graduate.

 • weather salience